Lakes Region shows appetite for food trucks

-With an hour and a half to go in the event and people still arriving and adding to the estimated 2,000 in attendance, Tanger Outlets general manager Eric Proulx said, “This what it’s all about.”
+With an hour and a half to go in the event and people still arriving – adding to the estimated 2,000 in attendance – Tanger Outlets general manager Eric Proulx said, “This what it’s all about.”

-Traffic on Route 3 was bumper-to-bumper and the Tanger Outlets' parking lot was filled with people waiting in line.
+Traffic on Route 3 was bumper-to-bumper and the Tanger Outlets’ parking lot was filled with people waiting in line for a bite to eat.

-From noon to 5 p.m., a dozen trucks offered items ranging from creole food from New Orleans to tacos to ice cream, and most of the rolling restaurants had long lines of customers – some queues 40 to 50 deep – waiting patiently for their chance to place an order.
+From noon to 5 p.m., a dozen trucks offered items ranging from creole food from New Orleans to tacos and ice cream.
+Most of the rolling restaurants had long lines of customers – some queues 40 to 50 deep – waiting patiently for their chance to place an order.

-Chef Chris Kozlowski is the owner operator of Chef Koz’s Crescent City Kitchen and a longtime chef who segued from bricks and mortar to a large vehicle several years ago and has seen his share of food-truck gatherings.
+Chef Chris Kozlowski is the owner operator of Chef Koz’s Crescent City Kitchen and a longtime chef who segued from bricks-and-mortar to a large vehicle several years ago.
+He has seen his share of food-truck gatherings.

 Kianna Letendre of Allenstown said she was enjoying all aspects of the day while in the Crescent City line.
 Dedicated to sampling many of the event’s offerings, she gazed at the clear blue sky and said “What’s not to like?
 We’re outside with the sun bearing down.”